JLeuze/Meteor-Slides/readme.txt

 7. Meteor Slides Widget

 == Changelog ==
+= 1.5.1 =
+* Added slideshow alignment option to metadata
+* Fixed bugs related to caching, touch navigation, and theme compatibility
+* Added support for slideshows with one slide
+* Added Traditional Chinese and Vietnamese translations
+* Updated Brazilian Portuguese, Danish, and Swedish translations

 = 1.5 =
 * Updated slideshow to scale for responsive and fluid width themes
 * Added slideshow taxonomy selector to widget